julie-jiang/sudoku/Set/README.md

 # Set
-This is an ordered collection of unique elements, implemented as an [AVL tree] (https://en.wikipedia.org/wiki/avl_tree), a type of self-balancing binary search tree.
+This is an ordered collection of unique elements, implemented as an [AVL tree][1], a type of self-balancing binary search tree.

 As a set, it will not hold duplicate copies of the same item.
 If you attempt to add an element that is already in the set, then nothing will change.